 I had my first experience of Massage at a party when I was in my late teens.
 Someone was giving clothed shoulder Massage and I asked if I could have one.
 I really enjoyed it and ended up chatting to the person who’d given me the Massage.
 They encouraged me to have a go myself – which I did with fairly positive responses.
 From those very humble beginnings I discovered I had some aptitude for Massage and eventually decided to train professionally.

 It was 9 months after returning from my “injury cruise” that I attended TRANSFORMING TOUCH and I confess, I really struggled on day one.
-I just didn’t really get it.
-That said, having paid my money and feeling like there was something there I came back for day two and after a hard going morning it all slotted into place around lunchtime and that was it – I was hooked.
+I just didn’t get it.
+That said, having paid my money and feeling like there was something there I came back for day two and after a hard going morning it all slotted into place around lunchtime.
+And that was it – I was hooked.

 I progressed through the levels of training as swiftly as time would allow – my initial concerns that I would struggle with the courses (as someone without a large Massage practice) were totally unfounded.
-The NO HANDS way of teaching meant I felt totally confident using what I’d learnt at the end of the course – each stroke I’d seen, felt, and done several times and had the support of the trainers when I was struggling with anything.
+The NO HANDS way of teaching meant I felt totally confident using what I’d learnt at the end of the course.
+For each stroke I’d seen it, felt it, done it repeatedly and had the support of the trainers when I was struggling with any aspect.
 Funnily enough, the one stroke that Gerry gave me some direct feedback on remains one of my favourite strokes and one I feel total confidence with.

-I joined the Mastery Programme as soon as I could (2007) and in 2009 asked to be sponsored to go forward for the Master exam.
-The assessment process has evolved significantly but interestingly the process I went through to get sponsored was very similar to our current process: I had my work seen by a Master in a session watched by the rest of the Mastery group and she then said she felt I was ready for the exam.
-I forget the exact reason but despite being sponsored I decided I didn’t yet want to take my exam and planned to take a year off from attending Mastery Programme in 2010.
+I joined the Clinical Development Group (formerly known as the Mastery Programme) as soon as I could (2007) and in 2009 asked to be sponsored to go forward for the Master exam.
+The assessment process has evolved significantly but interestingly the process I went through to get sponsored was very similar to our current process: I had my work seen by a Master in a session watched by the rest of the group and she then said she felt I was ready for the exam.
+I forget the exact reason but despite being sponsored I decided I didn’t yet want to take my exam and planned to take a year off from attending in 2010.

 I feel so privileged to have been part of the 2010 cohort – 7 of us began the exam process, 6 got to the second stage and in total four of us became Masters that momentous July.
 Having the support of others going through the same process was so important to me – I had been a “buddy” for people going through the exam process before, but having exam-process peers as my support felt simply amazing, they really understood exactly what was going on for me!